hpe-dev-incubator/hpe-dev-portal/content/blog/set-up-apache-skywalking-for-k8s-and-vm-monitoring-in-hpe-greenlake-private-cloud.md

 job.batch/skywalking-es-init   1/1           7m27s      8m6s
 ```

-Y﻿ou can edit the deployed SkyWalking UI service *skywalking_ui* and change its type from *ClusterIP* to *NodePort*.
+We can edit the deployed SkyWalking UI service *skywalking_ui* and change its type from *ClusterIP* to *NodePort*.
 The service will be automatically mapped to gateway host with an assigned port.

 ```markdown
 $ k edit service/skywalking-ui -n skywalking